WordPress/openverse/documentation/meta/release_and_deployment/index.md

 particular difficulty are:

-- That **release** and **tag** are both nouns and verbs, and can individually refer to multiple different distinct concepts
+- That **release** and **tag** are both nouns and verbs, and can individually refer to multiple different distinct concepts.
-- That **workflow** and **process** may refer to the same things, but that **workflow** is also the name of a specific GitHub feature used to perform either a part of or a whole process, and so saying **the workflow** may either be interpreted as **the process** or a GitHub Workflow
+- That **workflow** and **process** may refer to the same things, but that **workflow** is also the name of a specific GitHub feature used to perform either a part of or a whole process.
+As such, the phrase "**the workflow**" is ambiguous and may be interpreted as either "**the process**" or a specific GitHub Workflow.
 - That **release** (as a verb) and **deploy** are often used to denote either part of or the entire process of both releasing and deploying code for a service.
-This can make it communicating about a particular step of the overall release-and-deploy process confusing.
-The glossary below treats release and deploy as distinct, non-overlapping, but related processes. _This is an important distinction, and can be especially meaningful in the context of fixing a live environment, when deciding between whether to roll back or release a new version with fixes (or a revert)_.
+This can make communicating about a particular step of the overall release-and-deploy process confusing.
+The glossary below treats release and deploy as distinct, non-overlapping, but related processes.
+  - _This is a critical distinction, and can be especially meaningful in the context of fixing a live environment, when deciding between and communicating specific corrective actions like a roll back, the release of a new version with fixes, or a revert_.

 ## Glossary